ap0llo/wolpertinger/Docs/Communication Protocol.md

 	-	Key: <code>fragment_count</code>
 	-	Value: The total number of pieces the message has been split into

-These fields can also be added if the message has not been splitted (fragment\_index=0, fragment_count=1) but can be omitted in this case.
+These fields can also be added if the message has not been split (fragment\_index=0, fragment_count=1) but can be omitted in this case.

-The delivery confirmation has to be sent only once for a splitted message, once the message has been received completely.
+The delivery confirmation has to be sent only once for a split message, once the message has been received completely.

-####Message Encoding
-If the message has been compressed and/or encrypted the data is base64-encoded.
-Otherwise it is just sent as XML string.

 ###Examples